viggnah/customs-react-spring-security/README.md

 A comprehensive customs management application built with Spring Boot backend and React frontend for customs authority operations.

+> **⚠️ PROTOTYPE NOTICE**: This is a demonstration application focused on authentication architecture patterns.
+Some frontend functionality remains unimplemented (email services, complete CRUD operations, etc.).
+The primary purpose is to showcase modern authentication approaches and WSO2 Identity Server integration patterns.

 ## 🏗️ Architecture

 ```